WPP-Public/Potato-ACE/src/ace/README.md

 - Listening for a custom event dispatched by Accordion, then using `useState` and `useEffect` to conditionally disablling a button in the parent component.
 - Using `useRef` & `forwardRef` to dispatch a custom event on Accordion from the parent.

-Starting with a fresh project, created using `npx create-react-app`, the following changes were made:
+Starting with a fresh project, created using `npx create-react-app`, ACE was installed using `npm i @potato/ace` before the following changes were made:

 *src/Accordion.jsx*